niekwit/gps-orfeome/docs/zscores.rst

 Intra-ORF variability correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A final z-score correction is applied to correct for intra-ORF variability:
+For each ORF, the :math:`\Delta\Psi` values are calculated for each individual good barcode.
+The intra-ORF variability is then assessed by calculating the standard deviation (:math:`\sigma`) of these :math:`\Delta\Psi` values.
+This standard deviation is then used to correct the z-score for intra-ORF variability:

 .. math::